krishaamer/green-filter-research/research/literature/fintech.md

 -   Investing is a stronger signal to business than interactions on social media.
 Design Stakeholder capitalism.
 In future company every company should get a sustainability plan. this can be a push in that direction if companies with a sustainability plan become more competitive because of higher consumer demand.
 -   Hypothesis?
 -   Savings are the money one has in a pension fund or managed by themselves.
 For the majority of people, savings are invested by the bank and make up the largest proportion on investments for the people who are not active investors themselves.
--   “M1 Finance Review” (2023)
+-   Anon.
+(2023g)
 -   “Environmental savings”, “means the credit incurred by a community that invests in environmental protection now instead of paying more for corrective action in the future.
-If there is no way to estimate environmental savings for a particular project, then the amount of” (see Yale Center for Environmental Law & Policy (2018) and “Yale, Princeton, Stanford, MIT and Vanderbilt Students Take Legal Action to Try to Force Fossil Fuel Divestment - The Washington Post” (n.d., 33))
+If there is no way to estimate environmental savings for a particular project, then the amount of” (see Yale Center for Environmental Law & Policy (2018) and Anon. (n.d.s, p.
+33))
--   “ENVIRONMENTAL SAVINGS Definition” (n.d.)
+-   Anon. (n.d.t)
 -   Ethical Savings
--   “Ethical Savings: Everything You Need To Know \| Bloom Money” (2023)
+-   Anon.
+(2023h)
--   “Ethical Shopping” (2019)
+-   Anon.
+(2019b)
--   “The Good Shopping Guide” (n.d.)
+-   Anon. (n.d.u)

 ### Fintech UX {#fintech-ux}

 Given the large number of fraud cases in finance, *trust* is the number one concern for users (CITE).
 Good design is crucial for creating transparency, and transparency leads to trust.

--   “Why Design Is Key to Building Trust in FinTech \| Star” (2021)
+-   Anon.
+(2021c)
 -   Sean McGowan (2018)
 -   ROBIN DHANWANI (2021)
--   “Designing a Fintech App - The UX Design Process” (2021)
+-   Anon.
+(2021d)
 -   Cordeiro and Weevers (2016)
 -   Ungrammary (2020)
 -   Like a Robinhood stock symbol page for brands including live ESG metrics and ability to register divestment - Same for crypto can be automated? - People will start to discuss ESG vs price discrepancy?